abach42/superhero/README.md

 Postgresql database will be started an initialized in a docker container.

-2. 🚀 Start application: `mvn spring:boot-run`
+2. 🚀 Start application: `mvn spring:boot-run` (server.port: 8888)

 3. 🍽️ Use rest client: GET {{domain}}/api/superheros/

 4. 💡See openapi definition at {{domain}}/swagger-ui.html

+5. Run test by `mvn clean test -Dspring.profiles.active=test`

 ## Using JWT